VERITAS-Observatory/EventDisplay_ReleaseTests_code/releasetests/sources/Crab/README.md

 # Crab analysis

-Scripts and macros for epoch-dependent Crab analysis.
+Scripts and macros for epoch-, zenith, and observation-type dependent Crab analysis.

-The following steps need to be done in the described sequence.
+Steps need to be executed in the described sequence.

-Directory structure expected:
+## Expected directory structure

 - Crab evndisp analysis files in in `$VERITAS_USER_DATA_DIR/analysis/Results/<version>/<anatype>/Crab/evndisp`
 - Crab mscw_energy analysis files in `$VERITAS_USER_DATA_DIR/analysis/Results/<version>/<anatype>/Crab/mscw`
-- all data files and products from this analysis will be written to ../../../EventDisplay_Release_<version>/sources/Crab/
+- all data files and products from this analysis will be written to `../../../EventDisplay_Release_<version>/sources/Crab/`

-## Runparameter files
+## Run parameter files

 Parameters required for the analysis are all listed in parameter files.
 This includes: